 After we moved to Massachusetts, I joined a MOPS group (Mothers of Preschoolers), and it was exactly what my girls and I needed; we found our community.
 I began food-blogging as way to keep up my skills and have a tie with the industry that I love so much.
 I also learned about food photography, SEO, and creating my website.
 In 2018, I rebranded my blog to Sprinkles by Stacey.

 In March 2020, my MOPS groups had a local cookie artist and fellow MOPS mom come and teach our group how to cookie decorate and I was hooked!
 During quarantine, I took class after class loving it even more!
 On May 16, 2020, I became a licensed residential kitchen and I have loved every minute of it.
 I am so happy that I can continue to be a part of the industry that I love in a new way.

 In November 2020, I joined the Georgetown Chapter of Women’s Business League (WBL) and this past year I became a co-leader.
 I love WBL!
 It is such an amazing community of powerhouse women!

-I can’t wait to hear from you and to create cookies for the special moments in your life or just because.
+I can’t wait to hear from you and to create cookies for the moments in your life.